plochoidysis-ojwege/eNSP-labs/README.md

 ### Objectives

-- Understand the fundamentals of File Transfer Protocol (FTP)
+- Understanding FTP concepts and their use.
-- Configure FTP servers and clients on Huawei devices
+- Configuring both FTP server and client.
-- Verify FTP connectivity and perform file transfers
+-  Verifying connectivity and file exchange.

 ### Topology
 ![Lab 5.1 Topology](path/to/lab5.1-topology.png)